-Follow the steps below for stratifying your Black Tower Elderberry Seeds:
+After the stratification, follow the steps below to sow Black Tower Elderberry Seeds.

-- It would be best to place the seeds at a depth of one-fourth inch in a pot.
+- Place the seeds at a depth of one-fourth inch.

-- Place the pot in a bright, well-lit location and maintain moisture in the soil.
+- Place the tray in a bright, well-lit location and maintain soil moisture regularly until germination.

-If you want to propagate the seeds without stratifying first, it can take years to germinate.
+If you want to propagate the seeds without stratifying first, they can take 2-5 years to germinate.

-Thus, you would want to stratify the seeds properly for the best results in a short time.
+Thus, you would want to stratify the seeds properly for quicker germination.

 2. Propagating Via Cuttings

-Propagating via cuttings is also the one with a higher success rate since it doesn’t require any complicated process.
+Propagating via cuttings is also the one with a higher success rate.

-The only difference is that hardwood cuttings are typically taken in winter or fall when the plant is dormant, whereas softwood cuttings are taken during the summer and spring.
+Hardwood cuttings are typically taken in fall or winter when the plant is dormant, whereas softwood cuttings are taken in early spring.

 Follow the steps below to propagate your Black Tower Elderberry through stem cuttings.

-- Identify a healthy branch that is straight and consists of nodes.
+- Identify a healthy branch that is straight, green, and consists of leaf nodes.

-- Make the cutting in a slope at one side, which shall be the rooting end.
+- Make a 45° cut which shall be the rooting end.

 - Leave at least 3-6 inches, include at least two nodes, and cut the other end.

-- You can remove the leaves from the cutting or leave one at most.
+- Remove the leaves from the lower two-thirds of the cuttings and leave one at the top

 - After the soaking is complete, it is time to plant your cuttings.